anhaidgroup/cloudlabeler/README.md

       - Then, choose 'Save private key' and save Key Pair as ppk file in your local machine.

-   - Before connection, you need to specify which machine you want to SSH.
+   - Now, open 'Putty' and build connection to your EC2 instance.
+First, you need to specify which machine you want to SSH.

      - You need to find the 'Host name' of your EC2 instance.
 In EC2 instance page, find the EC2 instance you want to connnect and click on it.
 You can see its description appears below.
 You can find its 'Host name' in the 'Public DNS (IPv4)' or 'IPv4 Public IP' in its description.

      - Open Putty in your local machine.
 Enter the 'Host name' of the EC2 instance you want to connect in Putty.

    - Then, you need to specify the private key file for SSH connection.
-In the left panel of Putty in your local machine, choose Connection->SSH->Auth.
+In the left panel of 'Putty' in your local machine, choose Connection->SSH->Auth.
 In 'Private key file for authentication', choose the ppk file generated by 'Putty Key Generator' in your local machine.

    - Click 'Open' at the bottom-right corner of Putty.
 You are now in the Command Shell of your EC2 instance.
 </details>

 6. In the Command Shell of your EC2 instance, if you haven't logined, the first prompt should be 'login as'.
 To login, type 'ubuntu' in the Command Shell of your EC2 instance because the default user name in ubuntu is 'ubuntu' and the default password is empty.

 7. Install Docker in your EC2 instance to help you deploy run cloud labler in your EC2 instance.
-In the Command Shell of your EC2 instance, you should type the commands specified in [Docker installation tutorial]((https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce)) to install Docker.
+In the Command Shell of your EC2 instance, you should type the commands specified in [Docker installation tutorial](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce) to install Docker.

 8. After you have installed Docker in your EC2 instance, you need to build the Docker image to run.
 You can pull the existing Docker image from Docker Hub we provide by typing the following command in the Command Shell of your EC2 instance.